-But, like anywhere else in the world, there is both good and bad food throughout England.
-The delusion that the country's food is bad comes from the misconception of what passes off for British food, not what British food actually is.
+But like anywhere else in the world, there is both good and bad food throughout England.
+The supposition that the country's food is bad comes from the misconception of what people imagine British food to be, not what it actually is.
 You may discover that many of England's current dishes are actually modern, well-prepared, and quite delicious.
 So let's tear down some of those British bad food myths.

 There Are Limited Choices

-Yes, the British do eat some of this, but they also eat many other foods, including classic foods which come with a long history.
-There are meats, cheeses, fruits, vegetables, dairy products, bread, fresh fish, and seafood on the menus.
+Yes, the British do eat some of this, but they also eat many other foods, including classic foods that come with a long history.
+There are meats, cheeses, fruits, vegetables, dairy products, bread, fresh fish, and seafood on British menus.
 The repertoire of British food includes great puddings, pies, pastries, bread, soups, and stews.
-And who was it that invented the sandwich and the afternoon tea?
+And who was it that invented the sandwich?
 The Brits of course.